J + C Adventure Yosemite Elopement

 The last time the valley was this heavily veiled in smoke was the Rim Fire of 2013.
-The smoke and ash from the Detwiler Fire caused more than a few to cancel their trip into Yosemite.
-But, Jennifer + Caleb stayed the course.
+The smoke and ash from the recent fire’s caused more than a few to cancel their trip into Yosemite.
+But, J & C stayed the course.
 Hand in hand on a ledge overlooking the valley floor, the couple wed beneath smoke-white skies.

-We started early in the morning with a hike to the ceremony site.
-Because they took a chance and trusted us, we were able to capture their union in front of an unexpectedly stunning backdrop.
+We were able to capture their union in front of an unexpectedly stunning backdrop.
 From there we focused on capturing candid shots of the newlyweds while we showed them some of our favorite, lesser known Yosemite spots.

-We shot with Sony A7Rii's and various analog film cameras.
 And we might have repelled off a 3,000 foot ledge to grab some of these shots, since we love getting a little rock climbing in, any chance we get.

 A testimonial written by the Groom: Caleb Littlejohn: